 Is there an oily residue in the toilet bowl after you move your bowels?
 If so, you might not be properly breaking down the fat in your food.

-Take 1-2 capsules at mealtimes, just before eating, or within 30 minutes of finishing the meal.
+It is suggested that 1-2 capsules should be taken at mealtimes, just before eating, or within 30 minutes of finishing the meal.
 That should give you relief from your gas, bloating and other digestive woes.